How Can Restaurants Use SMS Marketing Software?

 Red Robin is an American chain of casual dining restaurants founded in September 1969 in Seattle, Washington.
 As of September 2019, the company has 562 restaurants in operation, with 90 being operated as a franchise.

 In this example, Red Robin requires users to include their mobile phone number in order to sign up for their Red Robin Royalty account.
 To increase incentive, Red Robin offers subscribers free burgers, inbox surprises, and much more when they subscribe to Red Robin’s text program.
-Learn more about Red Robin’s SMS program.
+Learn more about Red Robin’s Royalty program.

 7. Red Lobster